Bearer/bearer/docs/explanations/reports.md

 This report is useful for putting together ongoing statistics, making a quick check of data processing, or building internal dashboards.
 For more detailed information, you'll want to run a data flow report.

-To run your first policy report, run `curio scan` with the `--report stats` flag.
+To run your first stats report, run `curio scan` with the `--report stats` flag.
+By default, the stats report is output in JSON format.
+To format as YAML, use the `--format yaml` flag.

 ## Detectors Report

 The detectors report type is the most low-level, data-rich type.
 You’re unlikely to use this report on its own, but it can be useful for building your own tooling based on the data parsed by Curio.

 To run your first detectors report, run `curio scan` with the `--report detectors` flag.
+By default, the detectors report is output in JSON format.
+To format as YAML, use the `--format yaml` flag.